ubeytdemirr/fall20-clone-week/instagram.md

 - user should be able to search other users to start chat with by username.
 - implement private 1on1 chat.
 - implement messages that will disappear after 24 hours

+Deploy the project, show everyone how skilled you are!